mdolab/idwarp/doc/building.rst

 If everything was successful, the following lines will be printed to the screen (near the end)::

-   Testing if module warpustruct can be imported...
+   Testing if module idwarp can be imported...
-   Module warpustruct was successfully imported.
+   Module idwarp was successfully imported.

 If you don't see this, it will be necessary modify the configure options in the config file.